alifeinblatt/alifeinblatt.github.io/README.md

   mozallowfullscreen>
 </iframe>

-## Here is a bar chart representing the undergraduate percentage of Lehigh Students in each college
+## Chart representing the undergraduate percentage of Lehigh Students in each college
+This bar chart shows the distribution of undergraduate students across Lehigh's colleges.
+The largest number of students is enrolled in the College of Arts and Sciences (CAS), then the P.C.
+Rossin College of Engineering, and the College of Business.
+However, the smallest number of students are enrolled in intercollegiate programs, and the College of Health.

 ![image](https://github.com/user-attachments/assets/ea2f98f8-d554-40e0-a34a-1f9f5e863c19)

-## Here is a line chart demonstrating the weather paterns in Bethlehem, PA
+## Chart demonstrating the weather patterns in Bethlehem, PA
+This line chart shows the weather patterns in Bethlehem, Pennsylvania, from March 6 to March 15.
+This shows that there are various fluctuations, with a rise in temperature on March 11, following colder weather patterns.
+This shows how unpredictable the weather is during that time.

 ![image](https://github.com/user-attachments/assets/79db0a7b-c7a1-4056-967c-684b82c1110d)

 ## Here is a Map Demonstrating the Top 20 Cycling Cities
+This interactive map shows the top 20 cities around the world that are known for their bike-friendly infrastructure.
+These cities are safe and accessible to travel in.
+Explore the map to see each of these places!

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1MVsiQaBzcgR3L1MQqDgUKIc4V1KqApM&ehbc=2E312F" width="640" height="480"></iframe>

 ## Here is a Map Showing the Top 10 Cities with the Best Public Transportation Systems in the United States
+This map shows the top 10 U.S. cities with the most efficient, reliable, and accessible public transportation systems.
+New York City has the best public transportation because of the subway which connects all five boroughs.
+Explore each of these places and why their public transportation is so great!
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1gQNfmHhAEljglkRdMRPFHcLsq1P7tK0&ehbc=2E312F" width="640" height="480"></iframe>